 Identify what field in the ICMPv6 message forced a change at PC1.
 What was changed at PC1?

+THE R1 sends packet too big with MTU 1280 after which PC1 sends packets with 1294 total size and total TCP payload 1208.
+Which is success.

-TCPCompare the data transmissions from Step 8 to that in Step 10.
+Compare the data transmissions from Step 8 to that in Step 10.
 Describe what you observed.
-How many segments were transmitted at the PC1 interface in each step.(barring
+How many segments were transmitted at the PC1 interface in each step.
+1st fail only one 1447 then after packet too big: two segments of size 1294 + 239 (barring out of order or other retransmissions).

 Part 5.
 Retransmissions in TCP